AlecM33/Werewolf/README.md

 This is the code currently running at <a href="https://play-werewolf.herokuapp.com">https://play-werewolf.herokuapp.com</a>

-An online multiplayer version of the social deception game Werewolf.
+A Werewolf utility that provides the tools to run games smoothly in the absence of a deck, or in any context in which traditional moderation is hindered.

 This is a Javascript application running on a node express server.
 I am using the socket.io package as a wrapper for Javascript Websocket.
-This was built from scratch as a learning project.
+This was built from scratch as a learning project; thus I do not claim it as a shining example of socket programming or web app design in general.
+I welcome collaboration and suggestions for improvements.

+This is meant to facilitate the game in a real-life social setting and provide utility/convenience - not control all aspects of the game flow.
+The app allows players to create or join a game lobby where state is synchronized.
+The creator of the game can build a deck from either the standard set of provided cards, or from any number of custom cards the user creates.
+Once the game begins, this deck will be randomly dealt to all participants.

+Players will see their card (which can be flipped up and down), an optional timer, and a button to say that they have been killed off.
+If a player presses the button, they will be removed from the game, and their role revealed to other players.
+The game will continue until the end of the game is detected, or the timer expires.

+To learn more about this type of game, see the Wikipedia entry on the game's ancestor, <a href="https://en.wikipedia.org/wiki/Mafia_(party_game)">Mafia</a>.

 <br>
 <div>